-Coronavirus has changed nearly everything about travel, but just what you find onboard depends heavily on which airline you fly.
-And that’s especially true if you want to ensure you’re not rubbing shoulders with a stranger, as not all airlines block middle seats.
+The COVID-19 pandemic has changed nearly everything about travel, but just what you find onboard depends heavily on which airline you fly.
+For much of the pandemic, that was true if you wanted to ensure there was an empty middle seat next to you: Just a handful of airlines blocked seats.

-Here’s a look at how some of the biggest U.S. airlines are approaching middle seats, and which ones you’ll want to fly if you want the guarantee of extra space.
+Here's a look at how some of the biggest U.S. airlines are approaching middle seats.

 Which Airlines Block Middle Seats?

 In the early stages of the pandemic, most of the nation's 11 largest airlines blocked middle seats or capped ticket sales to make sure flights weren't full.
 But one by one, they all dropped it and resumed selling flights to capacity.

 *Alaska Airlines is only blocking middle seats in its extra-legroom economy seating section called “Premium Class,” through May 31.

 Still, there are differences between each airline worth pointing out – even among those pledging to block middle seats.
 So let's dive a bit deeper and see what each airline is doing.

 After committing to blocking middle seats more than almost any other airline, things are largely back to normal onboard Alaska Airlines.
 The airline began selling flights to capacity as of Jan.
 7, 2021.

 There's one small exception: Alaska is still blocking middle seats in its “Premium Class” cabin, extra-legroom seats at the front of the economy cabin.
 The airline says it will continue doing so through at least May 31, 2021.

 Other safety measures: Alaska Airlines is also boarding planes from back-to-front to limit passengers contact during the boarding process.
 Alaska says it uses electrostatic spraying technology to deep clean planes, and cleaning crews move through high-traffic areas of the plane between each flight with disinfectant.